Do you have a growth mindset yet?

 Because of this, counterfeits abound.
 You can find teachers, psychologists, and self-helpers flaunting knock-off versions everywhere.
 This proliferation of what Dweck calls “false growth mindsets” got so bad that she had to update her book with a chapter about it and go on a media tour to clarify her concepts.

-To avoid falling for fakes, here are some common growth-mindset misperceptions to watch out for.
+To avoid falling for fakes, here are five common growth-mindset misperceptions to watch out for.

 “…nobody has a growth mindset in everything all the time.
 Everyone is a mixture of fixed and growth mindsets.”Carol Dweck interview on The Atlantic